Andret2344/surround-it/README.md

 * © 2025 **Andret2344**
 * License: **CC BY-SA 4.0**
-* Inspired by behavior in popular IDEs like VS Code.
+* Inspired by behavior in popular IDEs like IntelliJ IDEA.

 ---